creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-14-DeformableConvolutionalNetworks.md

 $$ y(p_0) = \sum_{p_n \in R}w(p_n) \cdot x(p_0 + p_n) $$

-With $$p_n$$, The receptive field of the predefined convolution in the grid $$ R $$.
+with $$p_n$$ being the receptive field of the predefined convolution in the grid $$ R $$.
 In this specific case, the grid is equal to:

 $$ R = \{ (-1,-1), (-1, 0), (0, -1), ..., (0, 1), (1, 0), (1, 1) \} $$

 The grid $$ R $$ is static during training and inference.
-Thus the recepteive field of classical convolution is limited.
+Thus the receptive field of classical convolution is limited.
 To increase it, the kernel size, the pitch or the number of cascaded convolution can be increased.

 ![](/collections/images/DeformableConvolutionalNetworks/standart_convolution.gif)